Skip to main content

 A file selection dialog will open, allowing you to browse your computer for the document or image you want to attach.

-Omnifact supports various formats including documents (PDF, Word, Excel, PowerPoint, TXT) and images (PNG, JPG, JPEG, GIF, WebP).
+Omnifact supports various formats including documents (PDF, Word, Excel, PowerPoint, OpenDocument text/presentation formats), plain text files (TXT, JSON, Markdown, CSV, SVG), and images (PNG, JPEG, WebP, HEIC/HEIF, AVIF, BMP, GIF, ICO, SVG, and TIFF).
 Images are automatically optimized for efficient processing while maintaining quality.

 4